MN0rd/mapper-sayari/README.md

 The [sayari_mapper.py](sayari_mapper.py) python script converts Sayari's global corporate data into json files ready to load into Senzing.
 You can out more about Sayari and how to get their data [here](https://www.sayari.com).
 Please note: only their csv format is supported.

 Loading this data into Senzing requires additional features and configurations.
-These are contained in the [sayari-config-updates.g2c](sayari_config_updates.g2c) file.
+These are contained in the [sayari_config_updates.g2c](sayari_config_updates.g2c) file.

 This mapper also uses a conversion table to map Sayari codes into Senzing codes.
-These are contained in the [sayari-codes.csv](sayari_codes.csv) file.
+These are contained in the [sayari_codes.csv](sayari_codes.csv) file.

 ## Contents